eberrigan/bloom-desktop-pilot/README.md

 - Install the latest NI-DAQmx driver from [NI-DAQmx Download](https://www.ni.com/en/support/downloads/drivers/download.ni-daq-mx.html#494676).
 The driver comes with NI Measurement & Automation Explorer (MAX), which is used to configure NI hardware devices.

 **Python DAQmx Interface:**
+1. Make sure the environment is activated (`mamba activate bloom-desktop`).
-- Install the `nidaqmx` Python package:
+2. Install the `nidaqmx` Python package in the `bloom-desktop` environment:
 `pip install nidaqmx`